NightRabbitDev/rpi-docker-setup/README.md

      external: true
 ```

+Should either have a default login or you can check logs to see if it generates a temporary password. ```docker logs -f filebrowser```

 ## Obsidian-LiveSync

 Obsidian is a note-taking app.
 Obsidian LiveSync is a self-hosted synchronization plugin you can run on a Raspberry Pi, enabling real-time, end-to-end encrypted syncing of your notes across multiple devices without relying on third-party cloud services.